MicrosoftDocs/quantum-docs-pr/articles/tutorials/explore-entanglement.md

 `Zero` and `One` are constants that represent the only two possible results of a measurement of a qubit.

-The operation `Set` measures the qubit.
-If the qubit is in the state we want, `Set` leaves it alone; otherwise, by executing the `X` operation, we change the qubit state to the desired state.
+The operation `SetQubitState` measures the qubit.
+If the qubit is in the state we want, `SetQubitState` leaves it alone; otherwise, by executing the `X` operation, we change the qubit state to the desired state.

 #### About Q# operations